xBLACKICEx/rustowl/docs/lsp-spec.md

 ## Methods

-We describe the custom methods used in owlsp.
+We describe the custom methods used in RustOwl.

 ### `rustowl/cursor`